buhr3940/infrastructure-pipeline3/README.md

 # infrastructure-pipeline3

-This is attempt #3 at this project.
+This is the inclass 11.
 And I made another change here.